wazuh/wazuh-puppet/README.md

 # Wazuh Puppet module

-This module installs and configure OSSEC HIDS agent and manager.
+This module installs and configure Wazuh agent and manager.

 ## Documentation